bakame-php/stackwatch/docs/1.0/helpers.md

 Snapshot::now('test')->equals($snapshot); // return false
 ```

-The built-in exporters (`JsonExporter`, `ConsoleExporter`, and `OpenTelemetryExporter`) can export a
+The built-in exporters (`JsonExporter`, `ViewExporter` can export a snapshot either internally
-snapshot either internally or through a dedicated `exportSnapshot()` method.
-The exported format
-depends on the selected exporter.
+or through a dedicated `exportSnapshot()` method.
+The exported format depends on the selected exporter.

 ## Environment